Killing of Jennifer Laude

-On October 11, 2014, Jennifer Laude ([ˈlaʊdɛ]), a Filipina trans woman, was drowned to death by Joseph Scott Pemberton, a Lance Corporal in the United States Marine Corps in Olongapo, Philippines.
+On October 11, 2014, Jennifer Laude ([ˈlaʊdɛ]), a Filipina trans woman, was killed by Joseph Scott Pemberton, a Lance Corporal in the United States Marine Corps in Olongapo, Philippines.
 Pemberton admitted assaulting Laude and deployed a trans panic defense in his 2015 trial.
 His charge was downgraded from murder to homicide by a judge in 2015, and he was convicted on December 1, 2015.
 Philippines President Rodrigo Duterte granted an absolute pardon to Pemberton in September 2020.

 This was the second reported criminal case involving a United States Marine in the Philippines under the Philippines–United States Visiting Forces Agreement (VFA) and the first since the Enhanced Defense Cooperation Agreement (EDCA).
 The killing spawned protests in the Philippines by transgender rights groups and other activists.

 Killing

-Laude, a trans woman, met Pemberton, a United States Marine from New Bedford, Massachusetts, at the Ambyanz disco bar in Olongapo on the evening of October 11, 2014.
+Jennifer Laude, a Filipina trans woman, met Joseph Scott Pemberton, a United States Marine Corps lance corporal from New Bedford, Massachusetts at the Ambyanz disco bar in Olongapo on the evening of October 11, 2014.
 According to police and witnesses, they subsequently went to Celzone Lodge, a nearby motel.
 Thirty minutes after checking in, Pemberton left the motel, leaving the door to the room ajar.
 Staff found Laude's naked body, partially covered from the waist down, with her neck blackened with strangulation marks and her head in a toilet bowl.
 Condoms recovered from the bathroom were subjected to DNA testing to determine if the semen it contained matched that of Pemberton.
 Forensic experts from the U.S. Army Criminal Investigation Laboratory determined that one of the three condoms and a condom wrapper recovered from the motel room had Pemberton's fingerprints.
 The DNA within the condoms also did not match Laude's DNA.
 The cause of death was reported as "asphyxiation by drowning".
-Pemberton was reported to have later admitted that he murdered Laude after he found out she was transgender.
+Pemberton was reported to have later admitted that he choked Laude after he found out she was transgender.

 Pemberton was in the Philippines to take part in regular military exercises.
 His ship was docked at Subic Bay Freeport, former home of the Subic Bay Naval Base, once the largest US Navy base outside the United States.